Dr. Dominic Veconi

 About Me

-Prior to working at Coventry University, I was a researcher in the mathematics section of the Abdus Salam International Centre for Theoretical Physics.
+Prior to working at Wake, I was a teaching fellow at Coventry University in the United Kingdom.
+Before that, I was a researcher in the mathematics section of the Abdus Salam International Centre for Theoretical Physics.
 In addition to being a researcher at ICTP, I was also a tutor in both the ICTP mathematics diploma program and the International Mathematics Master at COMSATS, Lahore, Pakistan.
 In the latter, I was also the coordinator for the IMM course in Complex Analysis in the Fall of 2021.

 In the Spring of 2021 I received my Ph.D. in mathematics from Penn State University under the supervision of Yakov Pesin.
 While at Penn State, I also taught several undergraduate mathematics courses at various levels, was a member of the Eberly College of Science Committee for Climate and Diversity, and was a founding member of the Department of Mathematics Graduate Student Association.